 The Toro Company Deferred Compensation Plan.
-This plan allows employees that are at a director-level and above, including our named executive officers, to defer on a pre-tax basis his or her calendar year base salary and/or fiscal year annual cash incentive payout to a date in the future.
+This plan allows a select group of management or highly compensated employees, including our executive officers, to defer on a pre-tax basis his or her calendar year base salary and/or fiscal year annual cash incentive payout to a date in the future.
 Participants can defer up to 50% of calendar year base salary and up to 100% of the fiscal year annual cash incentive award payout.
 Deferred amounts are placed into a participant's account and the participant may invest such deferred amounts in an array of funds that are consistent with or comparable to funds provided in the IS&ESOP.
 Deferral elections are made on an annual basis, before the beginning of the new fiscal year.
 Participants must elect a distribution date that is at least two years later than the date the compensation otherwise would have been received.
 Participants elect the frequency of payments and the number of payments to receive at the time of distribution.
-Any payouts distributed prior to retirement are paid out in the form of a lump sum.
 Participants are always 100% vested in their accounts.

 The Toro Company Deferred Compensation Plan for Officers.
-This plan allows key employees that receive performance share awards, including our named executive officers, an opportunity to defer receipt of shares of our common stock paid out under such awards to a date in the future.
+This plan allows key employees that receive performance share awards, including our executive officers, an opportunity to defer receipt of shares of our common stock paid out under such awards to a date in the future.
 Participants can defer up to 100% of the common stock payout.
-Each year, before the third fiscal year of the three-year performance period begins, executive officers are given the opportunity to defer the receipt of those shares to some point in the future.
+Each year, before the third fiscal year of the three-year performance period begins, participants are given the opportunity to defer the receipt of those shares to some point in the future.
 Participants must elect a distribution date that is at least two years later than the date the shares would have been received.
 Participants elect the frequency of payment and the number of payments to receive at the time of distribution.
-Any payouts distributed prior to retirement are paid out in the form of a lump sum.
 Participants are always 100% vested in their accounts.

 The Toro Company Supplemental Benefit Plan.
-This plan is maintained for the purpose of providing to a select group of management or highly compensated employees, including our named executive officers, benefits in excess of the limitations on benefits and contributions imposed by Code Sections 401(a)(17) and 415.
+This plan is maintained for the purpose of providing to a select group of management or highly compensated employees, including our executive officers, benefits in excess of the limitations on benefits and contributions imposed by Code Sections 401(a)(17) and 415.
 Our contributions to this plan are made on a calendar year basis, usually in the first calendar quarter following the end of the prior calendar year.
 For earnings above the compensation limit, we contribute the investment savings calculation and the ESOP fund calculation into this plan.
 Amounts contributed are placed into a participant's account and the participant may invest such deferred amounts in an array of funds that are consistent with or comparable to funds provided in the IS&ESOP.
 Participants elect the funds into which these contributions are allocated, as well as the frequency of payments and the number of payments to receive at the time of distribution.
 Participants are always 100% vested in their accounts.

-Nonqualified Deferred Compensation for Fiscal 2015 Table.
-The following table reflects any named executive officer contributions and Company contributions for fiscal 2015 to our nonqualified deferred compensation plans.
+Nonqualified Deferred Compensation for Fiscal 2016 Table.
+The following table reflects any named executive officer contributions and Company contributions for fiscal 2016 to our nonqualified deferred compensation plans.